 When I became somewhat experienced, I decided to learn with our new dog, "Buddy", UKC CH.
 Maitau's America's Dream , known as "Buddy".
 This was the beginning of a good experience.
 Buddy and I quickly bonded together and learned as a team.
 Joel felt I had a natural gift of showing dogs and encouraged me and showed me different techniques on how to handle our stubborn dog, Buddy.
 So, I kept on going with my showing and I have been learning from my mistakes as I go on and improve the way I handle each time I step out of the ring.

 My primary goal right now is to become a top Great Dane handler in the USA when I'm older and continue to get hands on as many different breeds.
 At present, I am a member of the Great Dane Club Of America, Associate Member of the Windham County KC and Great Dane Club of Oxford.
 I have been trying to get my hands on as many different breeds as possible so that I can be well rounded and helpful to other professionals as I try and perfect my skills as a handler.
 To date, John Mark and I finished "Lily", GCH CH.
 BRF's America's Ray of Sunshine and I finished her sister, Kellie - GCH title!
-I am also handling "Ben", America's Call To Freedom in the Open Fawn class and have put on 9 singles points and 1 Major so far.
+I am also handling "Ben", who finished his championship title on 1/26/19 - CH.
+America's Call To Freedom, AOM from the Open Fawn class breeder-owner handled.
 I also handle "Abbie", Bronze GCH America's Let Freedom Ring, AOM in the Best of Breed ring as well as in the Owner Handler series.
+Currently, I am handling/training three Great Dane puppies from our Levi x Abbie litter - Oliver, Thora, and Ellie (1 pt).
 In my spare time, I assist with Staffordshire Bull Terriers and other Breeds, continuing to help John Mark on how to handle and assisting Betty Streeter, Karen Pacino or anyone else that needs help.
 My first love will always be Great Danes because they are a challenging, and not just stackables.
 People mostly call me as "Little Girl, Big dog", but I can show Great Danes because I have enough experience with this large breed for almost a decade.
 The Dane is hard to work and even if they are champions, but this breed is magnificent and as one of my judges reminded me that when I show my Danes to always keep in mind to present my Danes as "The King of the Breeds".
 Danes will always be my primary breed because they have captured my heart and this gentle giant is a part of me forever.